 Now start adding the darker tones to the base of the flower to give it some depth.
-I also added green and yellow tones to the stem of the wine glass in horizontal stripes for fun!
+I also added green and yellow tones to the stem of the wine glass in horizontal stripes for an eclectic vibe!

 Since Plaid Folk Art paints are acrylic, you’ll need to seal the paint to the glass so it doesn’t chip or flake off.
 I used Mod Podge acrylic sealer spray.
 To easily apply this to the wine glasses, I sprayed some of it into a small cup and applied to the glass with a paintbrush just over the painted areas.
 Let dry for 24-48 hours before use.

 And that’s it!
-Beautiful hand painted wine glasses for just a couple of bucks!
+Beautiful and exquisite hand painted wine glasses for just a couple of bucks!

 Please remember that these wine glasses are not dishwasher safe.
 Hand wash only.